 - With experience, move into roles like Senior Care Worker, Team Leader, or specialise in Dementia, End of Life Care, Autism or Mental Health.

-- Complete a Level 3 Diploma in Adult Care or a Level 4 Certificate.
+- Complete a Level 3 Diploma in Adult Care or a Level 4 in Adult Care.

 Get Managerial: Become a Deputy or Registered Manager